Espresso-Aficionados/website/guides/water.md

 That's it.
 Really.

-_The Why_
+### The Why

 The premise here is that the water acts simply as a carrier for the compounds you are trying to extract from your beans.
 We start with distilled or de-ionized water as a base because these have little to no TDS (a measure of the amount of dissolved particles of other substances are in the water).
 In order to neutralize the corrosive effect this will have on your machine, and to improve the extraction of desirable coffee compounds, Dr. Pavlis settled on the use of Potassium (or Sodium) Bicarbonate.
 In this application the bicarbonate acts as a "buffer", bringing the pH of the distilled water closer to 7 (neutral pH) while also raising TDS a little bit.

-_The "But my scale won't measure that accurately"_
+### The "But my scale won't measure that accurately"

 A shortcoming of the recipe provided above is the difficulty of consistently measuring 0.35g of the buffer.
 So, yet more perfection and simplification seeking enthusiasts reached the conclusion that a concentrate of buffer can be used to simplify the measurements needed.

-To make a concentrate, mix 25g of Potassium Bicarbonate into 500ml of distilled water.
+To make a 10,000x ppm concentrate, mix 20g of Potassium Bicarbonate into 1L of distilled water.

-To use the concentrate, mix 2ml of concentrate into a litre of water.
-If you have 4L of water, mix in 8ml of concentrate.
-It's still just that simple.
+To use the concentrate, start with 5mL of concentrate and add water to a total volume of 1L.
+To make 4L of water, start with 20mL of concentrate and add water to a total volume of 4L.

-_The More_
+## The More

 Some espresso enthusiasts have found the "Pavlis Water" recipe is lacking a component.
 The thought here is that calcium or magnesium (commonly considered "hardness" minerals), in carefully controlled doses, allow a better extraction.
 I will stop short of making any qualitative judgement between this approach and the one outlined above.
 Since there are myriad ways to introduce hardness chemicals into your water, we'll continue to add water resources here on the wiki.